Pagure/pagure/doc/configuration.rst

 FORK_FOLDER
 ~~~~~~~~~~~

-This configuration key points to the folder where are stored the git repos
+This configuration key points to the folder where the git repos of forks of
-of forks of the projects.
+the projects are stored.

 DOCS_FOLDER
 ~~~~~~~~~~~

-This configuration key points to the folder where are stored the git repos for the documentation of the projects.
+This configuration key points to the folder where the git repos for the documentation of the projects are stored.

 TICKETS_FOLDER
 ~~~~~~~~~~~~~~

-This configuration key points to the folder where are stored the git repos
+This configuration key points to the folder where the git repos storing the
-storing the metadata of the tickets opened against the project.
+metadata of the tickets opened against the project are stored .

 REQUESTS_FOLDER
 ~~~~~~~~~~~~~~~

-This configuration key points to the folder where are stored the git repos storing the metadata of the pull-requests opened against the project.
+This configuration key points to the folder where the git repos storing the metadata of the pull-requests opened against the project are stored.

 REMOTE_GIT_FOLDER
 ~~~~~~~~~~~~~~~~~

-This configuration key points to the folder where are stored the remote git
+This configuration key points to the folder where the remote git repos (ie:
-repos (ie: not hosted on pagure) that someone used to open a pull-request
+not hosted on pagure) that someone used to open a pull-request against a
-against a project hosted on pagure.
+project hosted on pagure are stored.

 SESSION_COOKIE_SECURE